aMytho/shull-weather/README.md

 }
 ```

+If you are using gitpod the default username and password are both root.
+Copy all other fields from the example ormconfig file.

 ## Config Options

 Create `.env` in the root directory.
 Enter the below data replacing the values with your own key and zip code.